Neural delay differential equations: learning non-Markovian closures for partially known dynamical systems: Modeling Partially Observed Dynamical Systems

 \subsection{Approximations of Integro-Differential Equations (IDE)}

-The statement in Theorem \ref{th:mztheorem} outlines the structure of the vector field dynamics.
-However, solving this dynamical equation can prove challenging due to the complexity implied by the integral term.
-We now discuss several approaches from the literature to estimate this integral.
+The statement in Eq.~\eqref{eqn:mz_no_noise} outlines the structure of the dynamics.
+However, the operators involved in this dynamical equation are usually poorly known, if any, in particular the integral term.
+We now discuss several approaches from the literature to estimate these terms.

-A simplistic approximation consists in just disregarding the integral term, focusing solely on the impact of the observable $g$ at the current time step $t$.
-This corresponds to NODE \cite{node}, where the dynamics are approximated as: